Parrs Wood High School: CS Gas Discharge (2007)

+Casino (2011)

 The school is directly opposite a branch of Grosvenor G Casinos in the Parrs Wood entertainment centre complex.
-Members of Manchester City Council's planning committee originally rejected the plans to build the casino after Didsbury residents objected due to a possible negative effect on the livelihood of pupils at the school: students would have to walk past the casino on a daily basis in order to attend.
+Members of Manchester City Council's planning committee originally rejected the plans to build the casino after Didsbury residents objected due to a possible negative effect on the livelihood of pupils at the school, as students would have to walk past the casino on a daily basis in order to attend.
 Despite the original rejection, Grosvenor G Casinos were granted planning permission in March 2011.
 The Parrs Wood branch has been open as of June 2012.